-Figure 1. (a) A schematic presentation of a wall of the Athens Parthenon; (b) A schematic presentation of the application of -embedded in cast lead metal- steel double T’s and dowels to connect the marble blocks [7].
+Figure 1. (a) A schematic presentation of a wall of the Athens Parthenon; (b) A schematic presentation of the application of steel double T’s and dowels, embedded in cast lead, to connect the marble blocks [7].

-This masonry system proved to be very resilient to local seismicity allowing the structural integrity of the monument for more than 2000 years.
-There were in fact several severe earthquakes in the Attica region, and the first documented damage to the Parthenon occurred during an earthquake in 426-5 BCE, when the marble blocks of the NE corner were shifted about 2 cm northwards [4].
-Regardless, all of the severe damage to the structural elements of the monument were due to anthropogenic causes.
-The first case of severe damage to the monument is believed to have happened between the 4th and the 5th century CE, and even though there are no historical records of this event, the pathology of the building materials testifies thermal damage induced by a fire, which deprived the monument of its original roof and many of the internal architectural elements.
-Nevertheless, the structural integrity of the Parthenon was preserved until 1687 CE, when a mortar bomb, launched during the siege of the Ottoman guard residing on the Acropolis by the troops of the Venetian Captain-General -and later Doge- Francisco Morosini penetrated the roof of the Parthenon, and caused the explosion of the ammunition stored inside.
-The explosion resulted to the catastrophic collapse of most of the long side walls and peristyles.
-The lower level marble blocks of the Parthenon -and of the other classical monuments on the Acropolis- suffered a different catastrophic decay in the course of the Greek revolution.
-During the siege of the Acropolis (1821-1822), the besieged Ottoman garrison broke off the corners of many marble blocks, in order to get access to the lead metal and use it as ammunition.
+This masonry system proved to be very resilient to local seismicity, ensuring the structural integrity of the monument for more than 2,000 years.
+There have been, in fact, several severe earthquakes in the Attica region, and the first documented damage to the Parthenon occurred during an earthquake in 426–5 BCE, during which the marble blocks in the north-east corner were shifted about 2 cm northwards [4].
+Regardless, all the severe damage to the structural elements of the monument is due to anthropogenic causes.
+The first case of severe damage to the monument is believed to have happened between the 4th and 5th centuries CE, and even though there are no historical records of this event, the pathology of the building materials testifies to thermal damage caused by a fire, which deprived the monument of its original roof and many of the internal architectural elements.
+Nevertheless, the structural integrity of the Parthenon was preserved until 1687 CE, when a mortar bomb, launched during the siege of the Ottoman guard residing on the Acropolis by the troops of the Venetian Captain-General, and later, Doge, Francisco Morosini, penetrated the roof of the Parthenon, causing the ammunition stored inside to explode.
+This explosion resulted in the catastrophic collapse of most of the long side walls and peristyles.
+The lower-level marble blocks of the Parthenon, and of the other classical monuments on the Acropolis, suffered a different catastrophic decay in the course of the Greek revolution.
+During the siege of the Acropolis (1821–1822), the besieged Ottoman garrison broke off the corners of many of the marble blocks in order to gain access to the lead to use it as ammunition.
 The created voids and cracks allowed the penetration of water, which reached the steel joints and induced corrosion on the steel clamps.

-The aforementioned were not the only severe damages induced to the Parthenon, but were those that affected most its structural integrity.
-Acts of vandalism by the early Christians and acts of looting during the period between the 17th and early 19th centuries by visiting art-collectors, had already deprived the monument from a significant part of the sculptural ornamentation, while the looting by lord Elgin of large parts of the frieze, which was sculpted on structural marble blocks, caused further structural damage.
-In addition to these accidental or malicious damages, it should be noted that the building had undergone several restorations and alterations corresponding to the different uses, mainly as a place of worship.
-Parthenon (i.e. house of the virgin) served as a pagan temple for goddess Athena, as a Christian church dedicated -for most of the time- to the Virgin Mary "Athiniotissa" and as a Muslim mosque.
-Especially after the 1687 catastrophe, a new small mosque was built inside the ruins of the temple, using much of the original debris as building materials, while many other such structures were erected on the Acropolis.
+The aforementioned events were not the only cases of severe damage being caused to the Parthenon, but they had the most impact on its structural integrity.
+Acts of vandalism by the early Christians and acts of looting during the period between the 17th and early 19th centuries by visiting art collectors had already deprived the monument of a significant amount of sculptural ornamentation, while the looting by Lord Elgin of large parts of the frieze, which was sculpted on structural marble blocks, caused further structural damage.
+In addition to this accidental or malicious damage, it should be noted that the building had undergone several restorations and alterations corresponding to its different uses, mainly as a place of worship.
+The Parthenon (i.e. the house of the virgin) served as a pagan temple to the goddess Athena, as a Christian church dedicated, most of the time, to the Virgin Mary ‘Athiniotissa’ and as a Muslim mosque.
+After the 1687 catastrophe, a new, small mosque was built inside the ruins of the temple, using much of the original debris as building material, while many other such structures were erected on the Acropolis.

 The restoration of the Parthenon as an ancient monument